IbrahimElshafey/LocalResumableFunction/_Documents/Testing.md

+﻿* WHY WE CAN'T RUN TESTS IN PARALLEL??
-﻿* Enable change testshell settings
+* Enable change testshell settings
 	* Run unit tests in parallel and in memory
 * Speed tests => work in memory
 * Register(RfClass) //will get dependent types and register all related

 # Test Shell Todo
 * Get instances for pushed call
 * Get matched waits for pushed call